Boise State vs. New Mexico NCAA Football Odds, Plays and Insights | November 20, 2021

 New Mexico Stats and Trends

-- So far this season New Mexico has one win against the spread.
+- New Mexico has one win against the spread in 10 games this year.

-- The Lobos have been underdogs by 27.5 points or more one time this year and have not covered the spread once.
+- This year, the Lobos are winless against the spread when entering a game as an underdog of 27.5 points or more.

-- New Mexico's games this season have hit the over on three of nine set point totals (33.3%).
+- New Mexico's games this year have hit the over on three of nine set point totals (33.3%).

-- When New Mexico records more than 20.1 points, it is 0-1 against the spread and 2-0 overall.
+- New Mexico is 0-1 against the spread and 2-0 overall when the team notches more than 20.1 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.